Loss-Tolerant Quantum Communication via Bosonic-GKP-Parity-Encoding: Quantum Repeater Scheme with GKP qubits

 \section{Quantum Repeater Scheme with GKP qubits}

 We present our quantum repeater (QR) protocols based on GKP qubits in a sequence of protocols, with the aim of providing a clear and intuitive description for the reader.
 In any repeater protocol, the transmission link between Alice and Bob is divided into shorter segments, with quantum repeater stations placed at the endpoints of each segment.
-In GKP-based repeater protocols, GKP-encoded entangled states may be distributed between adjacent repeater stations via quantum transmission.
+In GKP-based repeater protocols, GKP encoded entangled states may be distributed between adjacent repeater stations via quantum transmission.
 Information is then conveyed from Alice to Bob through sequential teleportation from one station to the next, assisted by classical communication.
-In this work, we focus on a one-way repeater protocol in which both quantum states and classical information propagate unidirectionally toward Bob, passing successively from one repeater station to the next.
+In this work, we focus on a one-way repeater protocol in which both quantum states and classical information propagate unidirectionally toward Bob, passing successively from one repeater station to the next, albeit with counter propagating states between repeater and relay nodes in the distributed protocol.
 We have discussed GKP qubits in Appendix \ref{Gottesman-Kitaev-Preskill qubit} and teleportation-based GKP error correction in Appendix \ref{Teleportation-based GKP Error Correction}.
+We also note that protocol I and II correspond with the one-way post amplified protocols in Ref.\cite{fukui2021all}.